Filip Ozobić: Gabala

 On 11 June 2016, Ozobić signed a two-year contract with Azerbaijan Premier League side Gabala FK.

 Qarabağ

 Ozobić signed a three-year contract with Qarabağ FK on 2 June 2018 after his Gabala contract had expired.
+On 31 May 2023, Qarabağ announced that Ozobić had left the club following the expiration of his contract.

+Neftçi

+On 30 June 2023, Neftçi announced the signing of Ozobić to a two-year contract.
+On 24 June 2025, his contract with Neftçi expired and was not extended, and he left the club.

 International career

 Croatia

 From 2006, until 2011, Ozobić has been part of Croatia at youth international level, respectively has been part of the U16, U17, U18, U19, U20 and U21 teams and he with these teams played 58 matches and scored eight goals.
 In December 2016, he was named as part of the Croatia squad for 2017 China Cup.
 On 11 January 2017, Ozobić made his debut with Croatia in 2017 China Cup semi-final against Chile after being named in the starting line-up.

 Azerbaijan

-On 14 July 2021, the Association of Football Federations of Azerbaijan announced that FIFA accepted Ozobić's request to play for Azerbaijan after staying in the country for almost five years.
-On 27 August 2021, he was called up to join Azerbaijan national football team.
+On 14 July 2021, the Association of Football Federations of Azerbaijan announced that FIFA had accepted Ozobić's request to play for Azerbaijan after staying in the country for almost five years.
+On 27 August 2021, he was called up to join the Azerbaijan national football team.